EGI-Federation/documentation/content/en/users/compute/orchestration/im/dashboard/_index.md

 - Reconfigure: Starts the reconfiguration of the infrastructure.

 - Change User: Add or change the ownership of the infrastructure at IM level.
-  Setting a valid access token of other user, the infrastructure can be shared or transfered to another user.
-If overwrite check is set the new user will be the unique new owner of the infrastructure, otherwise it will be added to the list of current users. **The new user must be member of the VO used to create the cloud resources**, otherwise he will not be able to manage them.
+  Providing a valid `Access Token` of another user, the infrastructure can be shared or transferred to them.
+If `Overwrite` is checked, the new user will be the unique owner of the infrastructure (transferring), otherwise it will be added to the list of current users (sharing). **The new user must be member of the VO used to create the resources**, otherwise he will not be able to manage them.

    ![Change/Add User modal form](dash_change_user.png)